 Overview

-The HackNotice Attack Dashboard provides a tactical view of how ransomware groups operate by mapping known ransomware Tactics, Techniques, and Procedures (TTPs) directly to the MITRE ATT&CK® framework.
+The HackNotice Attack Dashboard provides a tactical view of how ransomware groups operate by mapping observed adversary behavior to the MITRE ATT&CK® framework.

 Value to Customers

 The Attack Dashboard helps organizations move from abstract threat models to operational adversary intelligence.
-By visualizing ransomware TTPs in the context of real incidents, customers can:
+By visualizing ransomware activity across both ATT&CK techniques and defensive frameworks, customers can:

 Understand how ransomware gangs are gaining access, executing payloads, and maintaining persistence